benjaminsehl/benjaminsehl/README.md

 I’m Ben Sehl.
-A mid-thirties guy living and working in Toronto with my wife, Mackenzie; baby boy Emmett; and dog, Dash.
+A mid-thirties guy living and working in Toronto with my wife, Mackenzie; son, Emmett; and dog, Dash.

 An advocate of lifelong learning, I studied semiotics and fine arts in school, then learned from the team at Bruce Mau Design about graphic design, brand architecture, systems thinking, and how to make a polished presentation.
 I’ve since taken crash courses in data science and web development.
 Mostly though, I learn on my own by reading and tinkering.